How to Fix Taskbar Showing in Fullscreen

 7. Click Apply and click OK.

 Method 6.
-Run the System File Checker tool (SFC.exe)
+Run the System File Checker (SFC) Scan

 Users have attested to fixing the taskbar in full-screen by running the System File Checker tool.
 If you’re running Windows 10 or Windows 8 or 8.1, we recommend running the Deployment Image Servicing and Management (DISM) tool first before running the System File Checker.